-Before beginning any new function, I look to the internet for research on existing techniques, regardless of the technique being FileMaker focused.
+Before beginning any new function, I look to the internet to research various options, regardless of the technique being FileMaker focused.

-Navigation is a well spoke about - and blogged about function.
+Navigation is a well discussed design pattern - and blogged about function.
 I'm struggling to think of any software that doesn't require any form of navigation.

-And any conversation about navigation generally includes hamburgers.
+Any conversation about navigation includes hamburgers.
 We're all familiar with those three horizontal lines, or the variation of three vertical dots - either way - with the invent of mobile devices, the hamburger became the default for navigation, if only to reduce the clutter and to save screen real estate.

 As an example, here's a great article from the Nielsen Norman Group on how hiding navigation reduces the discoverability of any solution.

-Without spoiling the outcome of your User Experience (UX) of actually reading the above mentioned article, consider exploring a combination of hidden and exposed navigation.
+Without spoiling the outcome of your User Experience (UX) to actually read the above mentioned article, consider exploring a combination of hidden and exposed navigation.